-- The UK Government (such as the Debt Management Account deposit facility, UK Treasury Bills or a gilt with less than one year to maturity)
+- The UK Government (such as the Debt Management Account deposit facility, UK Treasury Bills or a gilt with less than one year to maturity) - Supranational bonds of less than one year's duration. - UK Local Authorities

-- Supranational bonds of less than one year's duration.
-(Supranational bonds represent the debt on international organisations such as the World Bank, the International Monetary Fund, regional multilateral development banks and others)

-- UK Local Authorities

 - Money Market Funds

+- Enhanced Money Market (Cash) Funds.

 - UK Banks

-- · Foreign banks registered in the UK
+- Foreign banks registered in the UK

 - Building Societies.